rishipillai/CSP-CorrCreep_ORNL/README.md

 # Corrosion and Creep Simulation
 - Written by Rishi Pillai (pillairr@ornl.gov), Marie Romedenne (romedennem@ornl.gov) and  Matt Lee (lees4@ornl.gov)

+# Citation

+Please cite the use of this tool as:

+Pillai Rishi, Romedenne Marie, and Lee Sangkeun.
+2022.
+"Development of an Open-source Alloy selection and Lifetime assessment tool for structural components in CSP".
+United States. https://doi.org/10.2172/1843687. https://www.osti.gov/servlets/purl/1843687.

 # How to use in console mode if all required modules and python are pre-installed